JibbSmart/JoyShockMapper/README.md

 In some circumstances, the JoyShockMapper console is responding to controller input and the mouse is responding to gyro movements, but the game you're playing isn't responding to it.
 This can happen when the you launch the game as an administrator.
 JoyShockMapper must also be launched with administrator rights in order to send keyboard and mouse events to the game.

 Some users have found stick inputs to be unresponsive in one or more directions.
 This can happen if the stick isn't using enough of the range available to it.
 In this case, increasing STICK\_DEADZONE\_OUTER can help.
 In the same way, the stick might be reporting a direction as pressed even when it's not touched.
 This happens when STICK\_DEADZONE\_INNER is too small.

-## Known and Perceived Issues
-### Polling rate
-New mouse and keyboard events are only sent when JoyShockMapper gets a new message from the controller.
-This means if your game's and display's refresh rates are higher than the controller's poll rate, sometimes the game and display will update without moving the mouse, even if you'd normally expect the mouse to move.
-The DualSense and DualShock 4 send 250 messages a second, which is plenty for even extremely high refresh rate displays.
-But JoyCons and Pro Controllers send 66.67 messages a second, which means you might encounter stuttering movements when playing (and displaying) above 66.67 frames per second.
-A future version of JoyShockMapper may work around this problem by repeating messages up to a desired refresh rate.

-### Bluetooth connectivity
-JoyCons and Pro Controllers normally only communicate by Bluetooth.
-Some Bluetooth adapters can't keep up with these devices, resulting in **laggy input**.
-This is especially common when more than one device is connected (such as when using a pair of JoyCons).
-There is nothing JoyShockMapper or JoyShockLibrary can do about this.
-JoyShockMapper experimentally supports connecting Switch controllers by USB.

 ## Credits
 I'm Julian "Jibb" Smart, and I made JoyShockMapper.
 As of version 1.3, JoyShockMapper has benefited from substantial community contributions.
 Huge thanks to the following contributors: